 IDU Forums bring together policy makers, senior party officials, and thought leaders from our global membership and beyond.
 IDU gatherings allow an open exchange and vigorous debates in a unique environment among like-minded partners committed to shared values of freedom and democracy.

 Our Forums create value for participants by building relationships, discussing policy challenges, sharing best practices for campaigning and governing, and supporting parties in emerging democracies.

 The IDU holds two Forums annually: our marquee IDU Forum in Washington, D.C. and a regionally focused Forum that alternates location.
-At our 2019 Forums the IDU was deeply honoured to host high-level participants such as Chilean President Pinera, U.S. Secretary of Transportation Elaine Chao, U.S. Senators Romney, Young, Barrasso, and Toomey, Congresswoman Liz Cheney and USAID Administrator Mark Green, and many others.
+At our past Forums the IDU was deeply honoured to host high-level participants such as Chilean President Pinera, Greece Prime Minister Kyriakos Mitsotakis, Secretary of State Michael R. Pompeo, Former President of Ukraine Petro Poroshenko, Former Taoiseach of Ireland Enda Kenny, U.S. Secretary of Transportation Elaine Chao, U.S. Senators Romney, Young, Barrasso, and Toomey, and many others.

-IDU Forum 2019 welcomed an abundant number of insightful speakers who are helping shape the global conversation.
-See the list here.
+IDU Forums welcome an abundant number of insightful speakers who are helping to shape the global conversation.

 The Bush-Thatcher Award for Freedom